finalnewboutnsi-04-1

 The Psychology of Habits and Money

 Our brains are wired for habits—automatic behaviors that make life more efficient.
+Behavioral skills, such as emotional regulation and patience, play a crucial role in shaping our money habits and influencing our financial success.
 While this can be helpful (like brushing your teeth every morning), bad habits can also form, especially around money.
 For example, you might grab takeout after work out of convenience, even though you planned to cook at home.

 How Habits Form